Best Weighted Blankets

 How Can Weighted Blankets Improve Sleep?

-The grounding from a weighted blanket may also just help with feeling comfortable and comforted in bed.
-This may also stem from the production of certain hormones, such as dopamine, serotonin, and oxytocin.
-This suggests that a weighted blanket can for some people cultivate a sense of ease and relaxation that is conducive to more easily falling asleep and staying asleep.
+The grounding from a weighted blanket may also just help with feeling comfortable and comforted.
+This may stem from the production of certain hormones, such as dopamine, serotonin, and oxytocin.
+For some people, a weighted blanket can cultivate a sense of ease and relaxation that is conducive to falling asleep and staying asleep.

 Because of the way that weighted blankets can increase levels of some of these “happiness hormones,” there is some indication that they may be useful for people with significant stress, anxiety, autism spectrum disorder (ASD), and depression.